 The term domestic abuse describes the actual or threatened physical, emotional, sexual and /or financial abuse of an individual by a partner, family member or someone with whom there is or has been a close relationship.

-Abusers do not abuse in response to stress or anger and an incident of abuse is rarely a one off event.
-It describes an ongoing pattern of behaviour adopted by one partner, usually male, in an attempt to exert power and control over another partner, usually female.
+Abuse is rarely a one off event.
+It describes an ongoing pattern of behaviour adopted by one partner in an attempt to exert power and control over another partner.
 The abusive behaviour often involves isolating the individual from their family and friends.

 Domestic abuse is very common with research showing that 1 in 4 women and 1 in 5 men regardless of age, social class, race, disability or lifestyle, will be affected during their lifetime.
-It can also occur in heterosexual and same sex relationships.
+It can also occur in LGBT+ relationships, research suggesting that 1 in 4 individuals that identify with this banner experience domestic abuse from partners or family members.

 Less than half of all incidents are reported to the police, but they still receive one domestic violence call every minute in the UK.